Skip to main content

 When is the deadline to apply to PULSE, and when will I find out if I was accepted?

-The application deadline is April 30, 2025, no exceptions.
-Decisions on acceptance are made after thorough review of all applications and based on how many students we can accommodate within the small group, mentorship-focused structure of the program.
-Application decisions will be sent via email in late May 2025.
+The application deadline is typically the end of April, with no exceptions for late submissions.
+Decisions are made after thorough review of all applications and based on how many students we can accommodate within the small group, mentorship-focused structure of the program.
+Application decisions are typically sent via email in late May.

 PULSE will generally meet on Mondays from 6 to 7 p.m beginning the Monday after Labor Day and ending the second week in December, and 6-7:30 p.m. when there are quiz bowls.
 There is no class on Indigenous People’s Day (or noted as Columbus Day on many school calendars), or the Monday before Thanksgiving.
 Attendance and participation are important – participants should aim to be present for all sessions.